This post may contain affiliate links. Please read our disclosure policy.

 Storage suggestions

-You can freeze the dish, covered tightly, after it's completely cool.
-Let it defrost at room temperature for at least 30 minutes before reheating the same way.
+Once completely cool, wrap the cobbler tightly and freeze.
+Let it sit at room temperature for 30 minutes before reheating the same way.

 FAQs